 Why We Prefer the High Ticket Model

 Making sales, commissions, or any sort of revenue online is contingent on one thing: getting traffic.

 If you can’t make traffic then you can’t make sales.

-- Creating content that you hope you rank in google over time.
+- Create content that you hope you will rank in Google over time

-- Paying for social media ads to drive traffic to your website from places like Facebook.
+- Pay for social media ads to drive traffic to your website from places like Facebook

-- Serving Google ads that show up when people search for certain queries.
+- Serve Google ads that show up when people search for certain queries

 All of these methods cost money in one way or another.
 In business, you’re essentially spending money and time at the start in hopes that you’re going to get a greater return later.

 But the fact is that only a small percentage of the traffic that comes to your website is going to result in any sort of return.
 Not every impression is a potential customer.

-All of the sales we make on a daily basis can profit us anywhere from $50 – $5000 or sometimes even more.
+All of the sales we make on a daily basis result in a profit anywhere from $50 – $5000 or more.

 Compare this to selling a T-shirt or making an affiliate commission from something like a juicer.
-At best, you’re going to be making $5 – $15 or something in that range.
+At best, you’re going to be making something in the $5 – $15 range.
 That means you need insane traffic for any decent cash flow.